-It’s not often assumed that an individual who has difficulty reading as a youth would become an author as an adult.
+It’s not often assumed that a youth who has difficulty reading would become an author as an adult.
 After all, rarely are the words authors and dyslexia put together let alone authors with dyslexia.
-However, thankfully, many adults are incorrect when predicting the future of a youth who has difficulty with reading.
-Unfortunately, too often, it is assumed that there won’t be much of a future at all.
+However, thankfully, many adults are incorrect when predicting the future of youth who have difficulty with reading.
+Unfortunately, too often, it‘s assumed that these youth won’t have much of a future at all.
 This is why I wanted to feature authors that defy stereotypes.
 I hope you enjoy reading about these incredibly inspiring children’s book authors with dyslexia!

 Jeanne Betancourt has written more than 70 children’s books, including the Pony Pals series in which the character Anna has dyslexia.
 Anna’s dyslexia is an especially big part of Betancourt’s Pony Pals books #2 A Pony for Keeps and #38 Ponies on Parade.
 Betancourt has also written My Name is Brain Brian, a book in which the main character, Brian, learns he has dyslexia in the 6th grade and shows how he comes to appreciate the gifts he has.